recallnet/rust-recall/README.md

 ### Accounts

 Accounts (ECDSA, secp256k1) are used to send data-carrying transactions as you would on any blockchain system.
-Since Hoku is built on top of Filecoin's FVM, the addresses follow a _slightly_ different convention than a purely EVM-based account system.
+Since Recall is built on top of Filecoin's FVM, the addresses follow a _slightly_ different convention than a purely EVM-based account system.
 Here's a quick primer:

 - Addresses are prefixed with a network identifier: `t` for Filecoin testnet, or `f` for Filecoin mainnet, and there are five different address types denoted by the second character in the address string: `t0`/`f0` to `t4`/`f4`.
-- If you're coming from the EVM world, you'll mostly see two types in Hoku:
+- If you're coming from the EVM world, you'll mostly see two types in Recall:
   - `t2`/`f2`: Any FVM-native contract that gets deployed, such as the bucket and timehub machines.
   - `t4`/`f4`: A namespaced contract address, and `t410`/`f410` is a specifalized namespace for Ethereum-compatible addresses (wallets _and_ smart contracts) on the FVM.